Open Rank Faculty Position, Computational Biology & Data Science

 - Evolutionary and population genomics

-In addition to fostering an independent research program, the candidate will have the opportunity to work closely with other investigators in the Department of Genetics, the Department of Virology and Immunology, and the Southwest National Primate Research Center.
-These house vigorous research programs on infectious disease biology (including work on Ebola, Zika, HIV, TB, malaria and schistosomiasis), on human and non-human primate genomics and complex disease genetics.
+In addition to fostering an independent research program, the candidate will have the opportunity to work closely with other investigators in the Institute and the Southwest National Primate Research Center.
+These house vigorous research programs on infectious disease biology (including work on Ebola, Zika, HIV, TB, malaria, schistosomiasis and hepatitis viruses), and on human and non-human primate genomics and complex disease genetics, including metabolic diseases.
 The investigators and their teams will have access to the AT&T Genomics Computing Center (GCC), a dedicated facility at the Texas Biomedical Research Institute.
 The GCC includes a high performance parallel computing cluster with over 6000 processors and extensive data storage capability to support genomic, proteomic, metabolomic, and bioinformatic analyses of large and complex datasets.
-Applicants with both wet lab and computational programs are encouraged to apply and those focusing on proteomic or metabolomics analysis will have access to cutting edge mass spectrometry equipment housed in the Department of Genetics.
-The new investigators will have a generous startup package including personnel, hardware, and laboratory support.
+Applicants with both wet lab and computational programs are encouraged to apply.
+Investigators will have a generous startup package including personnel, hardware, and laboratory support.

-Texas Biomed is located in San Antonio, Texas, a vibrant expanding city with a strong scientific community frequently ranked among the top cities in which to live in the US.
-Texas Biomed is undergoing dynamic change and growth (including data sciences).
-It has longstanding partnerships with regional institutions, such as UT Health San Antonio, and the University of Texas at San Antonio.
-Benefits include health, dental, vision, life, AD&D, and long-term disability insurances.
-Educational assistance program, paid holidays, vacation, sick/emergency leave, retirement plan are additional employee benefits.
+Texas Biomed is located in San Antonio, Texas, a vibrant expanding city with a strong scientific community, frequently ranked among the top cities in which to live in the US.
+Texas Biomed is undergoing dynamic change and growth (including in data sciences).
+It has longstanding partnerships with regional institutions, such as UT Health San Antonio, the University of Texas at San Antonio and Southwest Research Institute.

-EDUCATION/EXPERIENCE/SKILLS: Qualified applicants must have a doctoral degree, (e.g., Ph.D., D.V.M., M.D., etc.) in any biological discipline, statistics, or computational sciences, and an independent research program in the areas of computational analysis of biological data, statistical genetics, bioinformatics, or related areas of research, as evidenced by appropriate funding and publications.
+EDUCATION/EXPERIENCE/SKILLS: Qualified applicants must have a doctoral degree, (e.g., Ph.D., D.V.M., M.D., etc.) in any biological discipline, statistics, or computational sciences, and an independent research program in the in the areas of computational analysis of biological data, statistical genetics, bioinformatics, or related areas of research.
 Experience in high performance computing, and cluster infrastructure support and usage will be highly beneficial.
 A federally funded research program is highly desired by not required.